ddsc/ddsc.github.com/_sources/servers.txt

 - The `front-end Lizard site <https://github.com/ddsc/ddsc-site>`_ is at http://test.dijkdata.nl/ .

-The ubuntu server also has a Postgres/postgis database locally.
+The Ubuntu server also has a PostgreSQL/PostGIS database locally.
 Later on, this has to be moved to a separate machine.

 The current structure is as follows: